edgecase/ecrails_templates/README.md

 rails new my_awesome_app -T -m https://raw.github.com/edgecase/ecrails_templates/master/rails_templates/ecuk_standard_app.rb
 ```

-We will be adding to this configuration over time, so I won't document the details of what this does here.
+We will be adding to this configuration over time, so we won't document the details of what this does here.
 However, the source code is quite straightforward so you should be able to read it easily.

 ## Generating a Deployment